eugenebogaart/elementor-declaration-form-field/README.md

 Many actions after submission require all fields be one dimensional (can not handle Arrays) and the fields need to be defined at design time.
 Fields created on the fly are often not recoqnized.
 So e.g E2PDF needs to connect the designed form to a PDF template and ignores any on the fly created fields.

 In order to overcome this, one need to create hidden fields at design time for every row and column.
-The naming of these fields should be something like:    Your-form-field-name_r0_c0   (times $row * $col)
+Name this hidden fields appropriate.
+Under Form control under Advanced -> Field_id provide the naming:  ```Your-form-field-name_r0_c0```   (times $row * $col)

-If you want to name you hidden fields differently then you need to edit the function below.
-This function hooks into the $ajax_handler and copies the values form this Form Field into the hidden fields
+If you want different Field_id names for you hidden fields, then you need to edit the function below.
+This function hooks into the ```$ajax_handler```  of the Elementor Form processing.
+The function copies the values form the Form Field into the hidden fields

 ```php